NabilSli/Projet2-booki/README.md

 * 🎯 `HTML`
   * Build the page using the right tags
-  * dividing the page into blocks from the wireframe to ensure a responsive design
+  * Dividing the page into blocks from the wireframe to ensure a responsive design
-  * Search engine optimization
+  * Search engine optimization: use proper `HTML` semantics, fill `alt` properties
-  * code quality practices: comments and indent to make the code easily maintained and readable
+  * Code quality practices: write comments and indent code to make it maintainable and readable
-  * Use the right css class in order to not repeat the same code multiple time
+  * Factorize with the right css class in order to not repeat the same code multiple time

 * 📚 `CSS`
-  * Hierachise the code, starting witrh the desktop view as we are in a desktop first project, going top to bottom and from the bigger to the smaller view
+  * Hierachise the code, starting with the desktop view as we are in a desktop-first project, going top to bottom and from the bigger to the smaller view
-  * No repetion
+  * Use atomic classes to avoid repetition
   * Use media query's to ensure reponsive design
-  * Use flexbox and/or grid
+  * Use `flexbox` and/or `grid`

 * 👨‍👩‍👧‍👧 `GIT`
   * Use `git` for versioning